Laellekoenig/ias_project/README.md

 - [ ] remove srf button in share section
 - [ ] filter by category
 - [ ] format li elements
+- [ ] fix bugs with dark mode and switches